Thermodynamic Geometry of black hole in the deformed Horava-Lifshitz gravity: Thermodynamic geometry of the Kehagias-Sfetsos black hole

-In this section, we would like to investigate the Ruppeiner geometry of the KS black hole.
-Ruppeiner metric is defined as the second derivatives of entropy $S$ with respect to the mass and other extensive quantities of a thermodynamic system.
-Different form the Weinhold one, the Ruppeiner geometry is generally considered to have physical meanings in the fluctuation theory of thermodynamics and the components of the inverse Ruppeiner metric give second moments of fluctuations.
-The Ruppeiner geometry as a way to explore the black hole thermodynamics has been widely used.
-However, it fails to give correct descriptions for the BTZ and RN (RN-like) black holes.
-The Ruppeiner curvatures for the BTZ and RN black holes vanish, which means that there exists no thermodynamic interaction and phase transition point.
-In the previous section, we have shown that the KS black hole is similar to the RN one.
+The Ruppeiner metric, as we know, is defined as the second derivatives of entropy $S$ (thermodynamic potential) with respect to the mass and other extensive quantities of a thermodynamic system.
+Different {from} the Weinhold one, the Ruppeiner geometry is generally considered to have physical meanings in the fluctuation theory of thermodynamics and the components of the inverse Ruppeiner metric give second moments of fluctuations.
+The Ruppeiner geometry as a way to explore the black hole thermodynamics and phase transitions has been widely used.
 Accordingly, how does the Ruppeiner geometry behave for the KS black hole?
-Therefore, we start this section with this question.
+Therefore, we start this section with the question.

 The Ruppeiner thermodynamic metric for the KS black hole reads